ice-energy/sharedhugo/content/post/post_001/GithubHugo.md

 For $99/year, repositories can be made private.

-I have the password, I'll give it to you if you want to host your repository here as well.
+I have the Password, I'll give it to you if you want to host your repository here as well.